mrk-rebel/capstone/README.md

 The goal of this project is to investigate details of hateful language on Reddit with an emphasis on gender.
 We wanted to know what does this language looks like--which terms are popular?--and whether it has a gender imbalance--is it more prevalent in comments that contain reference to female pronouns as opposed to comments that male pronouns?

 We started by deciding on a definition of hate.

-`Ruth
+--
+`Ruth`
 I think you would like to take this on and explain your research, correct?
 No problem if you don't have time, just let me know.
 Here, we're limited to discussing **our definition* of hate.
 The method can be discussed below.
-Similar to the paper you sent me, which uses Google's Perspective instead of detoxify, we could start this readme with our definition of "hate", or the proxies we're relying on.`
+Similar to the paper you sent me, which uses Google's Perspective instead of detoxify, we could start this readme with our definition of "hate", or the proxies we're relying on.
+___
 ### Method
 Below are the steps we followed to complete the project

+--
 ##### Hate definition research
 `Ruth, would you like to work on this? let me know if you don't have time`